 The Johnson Center Philanthropy Archives and Special Collections preserves and promotes research in Michigan philanthropy in partnership with GVSU Libraries.
 The collections support the study and research interests of visiting scholars, GVSU faculty, students in the School of Public, Nonprofit, and Health Administration, and the general public.

 The Master of Philanthropy and Nonprofit Leadership library page consolidates the latest information on all aspects of philanthropy and nonprofit leadership into one central location.
-Check out the MPNL tab drop down menu for books, databases, Johnson Philanthropy Collection, and relevant news, websites, and blog feeds.
+Under the MPNL tab drop down search books in the Dorothy A. Johnson Collection on Philanthropy & Nonprofit Leadership.
 Book titles can be accessed from your local library statewide through MelCat.

 Visit the Philanthropy Reading Room at the Steelcase Library on GVSU’s Pew Campus in downtown Grand Rapids (campus map) and browse non-circulating reference materials and publications.